Dental Bridges – Wethersfield, CT

 Bridge the Gap for a Complete Smile

 Nothing is worse than an incomplete smile, but tooth loss is a common problem for many Americans.
 In fact, at least 120 million adults are missing one or more teeth.
 Not only can gaps in your smile affect your self-esteem but also your quality of life and your oral health.
-If you’ve lost one or more consecutive teeth, Dr. Thomas Dolan and Dr. Brendan Dolan may recommend a new dental bridge in Wethersfield as the optimal solution.
+If you’ve lost one or more consecutive teeth, Dr. Brendan Dolan and Dr. Riley Gionfriddo may recommend a new dental bridge in Wethersfield as the optimal solution.

 What is a Dental Bridge?

 Bridges are designed to literally “bridge” the gap within your smile, restoring full function and preventing your remaining natural teeth from shifting out of position over time.
 Typically, they are used to recreate the portions of 1 or more teeth visible above the gum line.